 So, on every one of our trips you’ll now see this ‘carbon footprint’ section where you can view the estimated carbon emissions per person arising from your spot on the trip.

 How did you do it?

-We teamed up with independent carbon consultancy C-Level to do the initial calculations.
-We’ve since had them peer reviewed by partners and experts across the industry, including a number of members of Tourism Declares a Climate Emergency.
+We teamed up with an independent carbon consultancy to do the initial calculations and have since had them peer reviewed by partners and experts across the industry, including a number of members of Tourism Declares a Climate Emergency.

 The figure shown includes an estimate of all local transport, accommodation, activities, guides, staff and office operations, and unlike most other measurement attempts we’re aware of, all food.

 The only thing it doesn’t include is flights and travel to the destination, which is of course, a major factor we can’t ignore.
 However, as we don’t book flights, have customers from all corners of the world, and no way of reliably knowing their travel plans, we simply can’t include them in the figure on display for now.
 We’ve got a goal for 2021 to fix that, so that when you book, there is a way to measure and mitigate the carbon emitted by your flight too.